jaehayi25/DnDPlayerStatTracker/README.md

-# DnD_health_tracker
+# Dungeons and Dragons - Health Tracker
-A discord bot for dnd that keeps track of player health!
+A discord bot for DnD that keeps track of player health

 Functionality:
 - !addPlayer {name} {description}: creates a player with name, description, hp = 0, and maxhp = 0